hardcore-study-group/music-shorts/README.md

 Deploy your project:
  1. Run `firebase use --add` and choose your Firebase project.
 This will configure the Firebase CLI to use the correct project locally.
  1. Run `firebase deploy` to effectively deploy the sample.
 The first time the Functions are deployed the process can take several minutes.

-## Run the sample

-Open the sample's website by using `firebase open hosting:site` or directly accessing `https://<project-id>.firebaseapp.com/`.

-Click on the **Sign in with Spotify** button and a popup window will appear that will show the Spotify authentication consent screen.
-Sign In and/or authorize the authentication request.

-The website should display your display name, email and profile pic from Spotify.
-At this point you are authenticated in Firebase and can use the database/hosting etc...